+He had no idea of the hearts of human beings or of nations.
 He had simple-mindedly rationalistic and often materialistic thoughts on what nations longed for and would satisfy them.
-He had no idea of the hearts of human beings or of nations.
 He thought for instance that the Arabs (and their nations) thought, valued and behaved just like the British did.

-One does immediately thinks of the word ‘rationalistic’ to apply to that kind of mind,which for me means an utter lack, only seeing in mankind what one can apply logic, maths and science to.
+One does immediately thinks of the word ‘rationalistic’ to apply to that kind of mind, which for me means an utter lack, only seeing in mankind what one can apply logic, maths and science to.

 When I was a little boy, a close relative of mine would stand at bus-stops absorbed in one of Russell’s books on politics (published by Victor Gollancz’s Left Book Club with the famous yellow covers).
 My heart would sink at the thought of what was in it: a simple-minded idea of what nations wanted and what would satisfy them.
 A rationalistic and materialistic idea, no idea of the human heart and that of nations.